Rose Petals Soothing Salve (Perfect for Glowing Sweetly Scented Skin)

 You'll want to use rose infused oil as the base for this salve.
 You can find out more details about how to make an infused oil in this article, but it's really pretty simple.

-My favorite way is to fill a Mason jar about halfway full of rose petals, then add your oil (olive or almond oil are my two favorites) to within an inch of the top of the jar.
+My favorite way is to fill a Mason jar about halfway full with dried rose petals, then add your oil (olive or almond oil are my two favorites) to within an inch of the top of the jar.
 Shake well, and place in a sunny window for four to six weeks, or even longer.
 You can double infuse the oil, too, if you want.

 Visit How to Make an Herbal Oil Infusion for other methods and more details.